thuzarwin/open-data-sprints/docs/project-pir-pilot.rst

 ..
 2-3 sentences.
 Describe what this probject will do and how it will deliver value back to the City and the Open Data Initiative.
 Keep it brief here -- specific deliverables will be added in the next section.

-•	Identify the fears or misconceptions of not sharing
-•	Review current PIR data available
-•	Determine what to propose to Law to share

 Success criteria